-We all wonder things about our bodies that seem too embarrassing to bring up around even our closest friends and family.
-Whatever your most mortifying beauty quandary may be, we’re here to remove the veil of embarrassment, and give you the answers and information you’re seeking.
+We all wonder about things about our bodies that seem too embarrassing to bring up around even our closest friends and family.
+Whatever your most mortifying beauty quandary may be, we’re here to remove the veil of embarrassment and give you the answers and information you’re seeking.

 “What do I do about ingrown toenails?
 I almost always have one.”

 The most common cause of ingrown toenails is clipping them the wrong way.
 Clipping nails too short or too much on the corners causes the nail to begin to curve and grow into the skin of the nail border, pushing against the skin and causing pressure, swelling, and tenderness.
 Your best weapon against getting ingrown toenails is to cut toenails straight across the top in a flat line, and not to cut them too short.
 Make sure that if you get a pedicure, they aren’t cutting toenails at too much of an angle in the corners.

 If you clip nails the correct way and still get repeated ingrown toenails, it’s worth having the issue checked by a professional since there can be underlying causes, like hereditary factors and even the length of your toes.

 “What should I do to isolate the single gray hair on my head – like what do you do if there is one gray hair?”

 Well here’s an easy fix: try parting your hair differently, to a side that is opposite what you normally do, suggests Adrian Wallace, a colorist at the Rita Hazan Salon.
 “You can also just color or foil that one hair,” he says.
 “A good temporary solution is the Rita Hazan Root Concealer ($25).”